 Some users have experienced unwanted hair growth in other parts of the body, which could be due to letting the minoxidil come into contact with other parts of the body, or by absorption into the circulatory system.
 If this occurs, discontinue its use and talk to your doctor or dermatologist.

 If it accidentally comes in contact with your eyes or any other sensitive areas, it’s advisable to wash it with cool water.
+Liquid minoxidil also contains alcohol (propylene glycol), which may trigger skin or eye irritation (the foam doesn’t contain propylene alcohol).
 You also need to contact your doctor right away if you experience the following right after using or applying the medicine:

 - Sudden weight gain